gazebosim/gz-cmake/README.md

 # Features

-gz-cmake provides a set of cmake modules that are used by the C++-based Gazebo projects.
-These modules help to control the quality and consistency of the Gazebo projects' build systems.
+gz-cmake provides a set of cmake modules that are used by the C++ based Gazebo projects.
+These modules help to control the quality and consistency of the Gazebo projects build systems.

 These modules are tailored to the Gazebo projects, so their use for non-Gazebo projects might be limited, but they may serve as a useful reference for setting up a modern cmake build system using good practices.